alpaca-lang/alpaca/Tour.md

       let doubled_x = double x in  // a variable named "double_x"
       doubled_x + x                // the expression returned as a result

 As MLFE is an expression-oriented language, there are no return statements.
 Just as in Erlang, the final expression in a function is the value returned to the caller.
+The type of a function or variable is entirely inferred by the type checker:

+    /* Because the body of this function multiplies the parameter by a float, the compiler knows that this function takes floats and returns floats (float -> float).
+If we were to call this function with something other than a float (e.g. an integer or string), the compiler would fail with a type error.
+    */
+    double x = x *.
+2.0

+Explicit type specifications for variables and functions is a planned feature for version 0.3.0.

 While functions with no arguments aren't supported ("nullary" or arity of zero) we can use the unit term `()` if we don't need or want to pass anything specific.
 Let's introduce the basic foreign-function interface here to call an Erlang printing method: